MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zero-trust.md

 - Endpoint deployment objectives are for end-user compute devices, such as laptops, desktop computers, and mobile devices.

-- As you adopt Zero Trust practices for endpoints, you must implement solutions in Azure and outside of Azure.
+- As you adopt Zero Trust practices for endpoints, you must implement solutions in Azure and outside Azure.
 - You can use tools, such as Microsoft Intune and other device management solutions, to realize deployment objectives.
 - If you have endpoints in Azure, such as in Azure Virtual Desktop, you can enroll the client experience in Intune, and apply Azure policies and controls to restrict access to the infrastructure.